 23. Wait out the Storm

 If you don’t have somewhere you absolutely need to be or you don’t want to get wet, you can always postpone your ride.
 Storms usually pass in just a few hours.
 A large storm might last a few days.
 There is no shame in staying home when it’s rainy or going to the gym instead of riding your bike.

 Final Thoughts About Cycling in the Rain

 Rainy days can be a peaceful and pleasant time to go for a bike ride.
 The trails and bike paths are empty.
 The air is fresh and clean.
-The rain also creates a uniquely beautiful atmosphere to cycle in. there is something peaceful about it.
+The rain also creates a uniquely beautiful atmosphere to cycle in.
+There is something peaceful about rainy rides.
 A place you’ve ridden dozens of times before can feel completely new when you’re there during a rainstorm.

 Of course, rain does add another level of difficulty to cycling.
 You need to dress properly in order to stay comfortable.
 You must also take some additional safety precautions.
 The rain can also cause some wear and tear on your bike.
 Maintenance becomes more frequent when you ride in wet weather often.
 Hopefully, this guide helps you stay safe, dry, and comfortable while cycling in the rain.